Christopher and the Souls

 Christopher and the Souls were an American garage rock band formed in McAllen, Texas, in 1964.
 Recording a song inspired by the poetic writing of Christopher Voss called "Diamonds, Rats, and Gum", Christopher and the Souls became one of the highlights of the Texas garage scene.
-Although the group disbanded in 1967, their composition has been rediscovered and highly valued among collectors.
+Although the group disbanded in 1967, their song has been rediscovered and highly valued among collectors.
 Noted for its rarity on the already isolated Pharaoh record label, only a few copies of "Diamonds, Rats, and Gum" are known to exist; however, it is accessible on compilation albums.

 History

 Late in 1964, McAllen High School students Jay Hausmann (guitar) and David Smith (lead guitar) began a collaborative effort, teaching each other different guitar riffs and exploring the music brought to the United States from the British Invasion.
 Feeling confident with his newly possessed skills, Hausmann recruited Smith along with Allen Kirsh (lead vocals), Brian Voss (bass guitar, vocals), and Dee Edwards (drums) to form a band.
 After several months of extensive rehearsal in 1965, the group began to perform, christening themselves as the Souls.
 Although no one recalls why the band choose that moniker, future member David Lott speculates it as a take-off of the Beatles' album Rubber Soul.
 The first line-up of the Souls lasted about six months until Voss exited to address personal issues, and Edwards departed for college.
 Briefly stalling the band's live appearances, the Souls re-equipped their personnel by adding drummer Lott and bass player Jerry Ebensberger, both members of local group the Madhatters.

 With the revamped line-up, the Souls began gigging frequently at church dances, private parties, and popular teen spots such as the Hide-A-Way Club in Harlingen and the National Guard Armory in McAllen.
 Lott explained the buergoning garage band scene the band was involved in context of a hierarchy, with "the top end of the spectrum were The Playboys of Edinburg, who recorded several quality tunes, and a great little group who never recorded called The Invaders.
 Then the next level would've been The Headstones and The Cavaliers—guys in their late teens or early twenties.
 And then the next age group down would've been The Souls, and a band called The Marauders.
 All were ages 14, 15 and 16 years old".
 When the Souls' founder, Hausmann had to move to Nashville in 1966, he was replaced by former Maruaders member Murray Schlesinger.